wp-plugins/display-posts-shortcode/readme.txt

 The *Display Posts Shortcode* was written to allow users to easily display listings of posts without knowing PHP or editing template files.

 Add the shortcode in a post or page, and use the arguments to query based on tag and/or category, limit the number of posts displayed, and sort the results.
-I've also added an extra condition, include_date, which will place the date at the end of the post.
+I've also added an extra condition, include_date, which will place the date at the end of the post, and image_size, which will add a thumbnail.

 See the [WordPress Codex](http://codex.wordpress.org/Class_Reference/WP_Query) for information on using the arguments.

+The image_size can be set to thumbnail, medium, large (all controlled from Settings > Reading), or a [custom image size](http://codex.wordpress.org/Function_Reference/add_image_size).

 = Examples =

 [listing tag="advanced" posts_per_page="20"]
 This will list the 20 most recent posts with the tag *Advanced*.

+[listing tag="advanced" image_size="thumbnail"]
+This will list the 10 most recent posts tagged *Advanced* and display a post image using the *Thumbnail* size.

 [listing category="must-read" posts_per_page="-1" include_date="true" order="ASC" orderby="title"]
 This will list every post in the Must Read category, in alphabetical order, with the date appended to the end.

 = Arguments =

 * tag
 * category
 * posts_per_page
 * order
 * orderby
 * include_date
+* image_size

 == Installation ==